 Refinancing out of an FHA Loan (Pros and Cons)

 - Lower PMI payments

 - Remove PMI if LTV is under 78%

 - Required to pay closing costs (1%-5% of the loan amount)

 - More stringent credit and income qualifications

-One of the disadvantages of refinancing out of a FHA loan into a conventional loan are the closing costs.
+One of the disadvantages of refinancing out of an FHA loan into a conventional loan is the closing costs.
 Closing costs are fees charged by lenders for originating the loan.
 The average closing costs are between 1.5% – 3% of the loan amount.

-On a $200,000 mortgage the closing costs can be as high as $6,000.
-In order for the refi to make sense you should be set to save much more than $6,000 on the new mortgage.
+On a $200,000 mortgage, the closing costs can be as high as $6,000.
+For the refi to make sense, you should be set to save much more than $6,000 on the new mortgage.

 FHA Streamline Refinance

-Streamline refinances require less paperwork and are much easier than traditional refinancing.
-Another advantage of the streamline refinance is that there is no credit check or income verification.
-If you are struggling with bad credit you may still qualify for a FHA streamline refinance.
+Refinancing your FHA loan with a streamline refinance requires less paperwork and is much quicker and requires less paperwork than traditional refinancing.
+Another advantage of streamline refinancing is that there is no credit check or income verification so if you’re struggling with bad credit, you may still qualify for an FHA streamline refinance.